ResourcefulHumans/www/README.md

 :rocket: Deployment for this package is automated via [Travis CI](https://github.com/ResourcefulHumans/www/blob/master/.travis.yml).
 **Every commit can potentially trigger a deploy.**

 If *lint* is run without an error, and Travis is building a tag, `make deploy` will be executed to publish the RH and netwoRHk websites.
+Travis [provides the environment variable `TRAVIS_TAG`](https://docs.travis-ci.com/user/environment-variables/#Default-Environment-Variables) which is used to determine if a tag is built.

 It uses these environment variables (which are [provided via Travis](https://travis-ci.org/ResourcefulHumans/www/settings)):